waltzaround/CTEC608-Crappy-Forex-Prototype/README.md

 # test-data-vis

-Project that pulls foreign exchange data in JSON from Yahoo Finance v1 API into a Unity scene.
+Project that pulls foreign exchange data in JSON from the Yahoo Finance v1 API into a Unity scene.
+It then takes the data and applies it to cubes that display the forex data in 3D.
+Entire thing is a proof of concept that shows you can take live data and visualize it in a 3D space.

 Written for the CTEC608 Creative Technologies Studio IV Paper at AUT